Paul Pierce: Broadcasting career

+ESPN

 In August 2017, Pierce joined ESPN as a studio analyst for The Jump and NBA Countdown, after appearing as a guest analyst during the 2016 and 2017 NBA Finals for NBA Countdown.
-His tenure with ESPN was inconsistent despite much fanfare.
 His role at the network was reduced in 2019 due to questions about his preparation for NBA segments and game predictions.

 Pierce was fired by ESPN after streaming from his Instagram Live on April 2, 2021.
 During the livestream at a poker game, he featured several women wearing bikinis who were massaging his shoulders or twerking.
 Pierce also showcased himself drinking alcohol from a small cup and smoking a blunt while responding to fan messages.
 ESPN ended its relationship with Pierce on April 5, 2021, and had no further comment on the firing.
-Pierce later responded to news of his firing with a Twitter video of him laughing while also tweeting that "Big things are coming soon" and "I can't lose even when I lose, I'm winning".
+Pierce later responded to news of his firing with a Twitter video of him laughing while also tweeting that "Big things are coming soon" and "I can't lose even when I lose, I'm winning."

+Fox Sports 1

+In March 2024, Pierce joined Fox Sports 1 as a basketball analyst in a contributor role for the sports talk show Undisputed, hosted by commentator Skip Bayless.

+Following the departure of Skip Bayless and the discontinuation of Undisputed in August 2024, Pierce moved to the sports talk show Speak.

+In May 2025, Pierce walked 20 miles in a bathrobe to the Fox Sports 1 studio lot after failing on his promise of a Celtics victory against the Knicks in game 2 of the Eastern Conference semifinals.
+The Celtics lost, 91–90.

 Personal life

-Pierce and his ex-wife Julie (née Landrum) have three children; two daughters, Prianna and Adrian, and a son, Prince.
+Pierce and his ex-wife Julie (née Landrum) have two daughters and one son.

+Paul has two half brothers, Jamal and Steve Hosey.
+Steve was a first round draft selection and reached the MLB ranks with the San Francisco Giants.
+Jamal played college basketball for Wyoming.

+In October 2025, Pierce was arrested in California on suspicion of driving under the influence.